-Here at Hall Place stables, Cheltenham we cater for all ages and levels of experience, whether it’s your first encounter with western riding or riding in general or an experienced rider we can tailor tuition and provide the horse to suit.
-Introducing you to a horse and developing a bond with them is essential, here at Hall Place we Instruct on how to develop a meaningful relationship giving you the opportunity to get to know a horse’s personality and for the horse to understand the type of person you are.
+Here at Hall Place stables near Cheltenham, at our five star rated riding establishment, we cater for all ages and levels of experience, whether it’s your first encounter with western riding or riding in general or an experienced rider, we can tailor tuition and provide the horse to suit.
+Introducing you to a horse and developing a bond with them is essential, here at Hall Place we instruct on how to develop a meaningful relationship giving you the opportunity to get to know a horse’s personality and for the horse to understand the type of person you are.
 Our lessons combine horsemanship and equitation, two distinct elements enabling the pupil to gain confidence on the ground and their movement around the horse and in the saddle riding in and out of the arena.
 We aim to make lessons informative, structured and most of all great fun!

 Brian’s experience as a horseman and instructor, having taught hundreds of people how to ride provides a profound knowledge in terms of both the behavioural tendencies of both the rider and steed.
 Like horse’s riders all have a preferred ways of learning and this is what Brian aims to deliver; ensuring you feel confident and in control.
 There is never a deadline to learning and although structure exists we are flexible in terms of the desires of the student.

 Western riding for children is normally taught on a 1:1 basis although sometimes small groups are feasible dependent on experience.
 Initial instruction will include elements such as;

 - How to introduce yourself to a horse and move around it; key behavioural signals

 - How to move the horse from the ground (yielding, forward and backward motion)

 - How to tack up

 - How to dismount

 - Understanding the drive line and achieving forward motion through calf pressure